sanskrit/raw_etexts_english/blogs/manasataramgini/2008-07-07_a-personal-discursion-on-studying-tantrika-history.md

 +++
-title = "A personal discursion on studying tAntrikaxa0history"
+title = "A personal discursion on studying tAntrika history"

 +++
 For some reason I was prompted to put down these useless words after an